-Factors that increase your risk of getting cerumen impactation include: Trying to remove cerumen with a cotton-tipped swabA twisted, narrow, or complicated ear canalEars that overproduce cerumenDense hair growth in the ear canalHearing aid useIntellectual disability
+Other factors that may increase your chance of cerumen impaction include: Trying to remove cerumen with a cotton-tipped swabA twisted, narrow, or complicated ear canalEars that overproduce or make thick cerumenDense hair growth in the ear canalHearing aid useIntellectual disability

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 An ear exam will be done to look for impacted cerumen.

 Treatment involves removal of the earwax from the ear canal.
 Talk with your doctor about the best treatment plan for you.
 Cerumen can be removed by:

 Using one of several instruments, including: